Contribution: Adaptive Many-Body Potentials

 Models

 The functions $F(\rho)$ and $\phi(r)$ are modeled using cubic splines, with parameters fitted to reproduce bulk experimental constants.
-The embedding function $F(\rho)$ is constrained to have a single minimum and to be linear at high densities (preventing unphysical behavior under extreme compression).
-Energy minimization uses the conjugate gradients technique.
+The embedding function $F(\rho)$ is constrained to have a single minimum and to be linear at high densities, matching the qualitative form of the first-principles calculations by Puska et al. Energy minimization uses the conjugate gradients technique.
 The paper explicitly lists spline knots, coefficients, and cutoffs in Tables II and IV, making the method fully reproducible.

 Reproduction of Figures 1 and 2 from Daw & Baskes (1984) showing the embedding energy and effective charge functions for Ni and Pd